integratedfordevelopers/integrated-puphpet/README.md

 * Vagrant >= 1.7
 * Virtualbox >= 4.3
 * On Windows: Vagrant WinNFSd (https://github.com/winnfsd/vagrant-winnfsd)
+* Availability of 2048MB of system memory and 2 cpu cores for you Vagrant box.
+If you don't have them you have to overrule these settings in the config-custom.yaml.

 ## Features ##
 * Provides a default Vagrant box based on PuPHPet